slds-lmu/lecture_i2dl/exercises/python/templates/08-lab-template.md

 CNN that has been trained on a different, larger dataset, for a related task.
 Most of the weights of this network are then frozen (i.e., will not be updated), and the last few layers (the "head") are replaced with new, freshly re-initialized ones and learned from scratch.
-After the network has converged, the weights are unfrozen, and fine-tuned again.
 What is the rationale behind freezing and unfreezing the weights?

 PyTorch offers a variety of [pretrained models to download](https://pytorch.org/vision/stable/models.html).